TomasHubelbauer/js-milestone/README.md

 Flooring milestones are useful when tracking a position in a competition to be the number 1.

+`calculateFlooringMilestone(number, shift = 1)`

+- `number` The number to calculate the milestone for
+- `shift` The magnitude shift, defaults to no shift

+The magnitude shift is useful for selecting a more granular milestone level than what by default corresponds to the magnitude of the number.
+The default, `1` makes it so that the milestone for numbers in the hundreds is the hundred, `2` makes it so that the milestone for numbers in the hunderds is the ten etc.

 ## Ceiling Milestones

 Ceiling milestones are milestones where the tracked number increases over time: